Skip To Content

 Manage high-resolution satellite imagery

-High-resolution satellite imagery is typically better than 5-meter resolution, gathered by satellites such as Worldview, Pleiades, Deimos 1, Ikonos, GeoEye, and QuickBird (among others).
+High-resolution satellite imagery is typically better than 5-meter resolution, gathered by satellites such as Maxar WorldView Legion, Airbus Pléiades Neo, Planet SkySat, and others.
 It is usually multispectral, often including red, green, blue, and infrared bands (RGB-IR), and sometimes a panchromatic band.
 Vendors deliver high-resolution imagery as a variety of products with different processing levels.
-These products may have limited processing, or have some combination of radiometric correction, georeferencing, or orthorectification applied.
+These products may have limited processing or have some combination of radiometric correction, georeferencing, or orthorectification applied.
 They may also include various forms of metadata.

 Organizations often manage large collections of high-resolution satellite imagery and accompanying metadata, often including overlapping images gathered on multiple dates.
 This data generally needs additional processing before it is helpful for end users.
 Users may also want to visualize the data in different ways—looking at only the newest imagery, for example, or filtering out low-quality images.
 Additionally, since the imagery is multispectral, users may want to view different band combinations, indexes, or pansharpened imagery.

-• It can be shared as a three-band, 8-bit raster tile cache (such as Esri basemaps).
-The tile cache can be created in ArcGIS Pro, then uploaded to ArcGIS Online for hosting and sharing.
+• As a three-band, 8-bit raster tile cache (such as Esri basemaps).
+The tile cache can be created in ArcGIS Pro and uploaded to ArcGIS Online for hosting and sharing.

 Note:

-• If end users will need dynamic access to the imagery (if you want to take advantage of raster functions to include color infrared, natural color, and NDVI views, for example, or control the display order of the imagery), the imagery can be shared as an image service using ArcGIS Image Server.
+• As dynamic image services that provide access to the full imagery content and enable you to take advantage of raster functions to include color infrared, natural color, and NDVI views, for example, or control the display order of the imagery.
+Dynamic image services can also include on-the-fly orthorectification of the imagery.
+The imagery can be shared as an image service using ArcGIS Image Server or ArcGIS Image Dedicated

 Note: